Kequc/kequtest/readme.md

 const { id } = require('../src/main-lib.js');

-it('mocks', function () {
+it('mocks', () => {
   // id ~= 'fake-id'
 });
 ```

 `util.mock.stop`

 Stops mocking a specific target.
-Mocks are automatically stopped at the end of the current block.
+Mocks are automatically stopped at the end of the current container.

 `util.mock.stopAll`